ccronheimer/SentenceSolverGA/README.md

 <li>The fitness of the correct solution for document 3 is 743.

 ### Experimental Results
-y-axis is the fitness of the fittest genome in the pool. x-axis is the number of generations.
+<li>y-axis is the fitness of the fittest genome in the pool.
+<li>x-axis is the number of generations.

+<strong>We want to see convergence at 743 early.</strong>

 `Best fitness out of the pool for different crossover rates.`